2BDetermined-7034/styleguide/README.md

 This method should be at the end of every command constructor, regardless of if the number of parameters is zero.

 If, during the operation of a command, you don’t want any other command running on a subsystem, then you can call `addRequirements(&lt;subsystem a>, &lt;subsystem b>...)` on those subsystems.
-For example, you wouldn’t want two automatic paths on your drive base running at the same time, so you would probably add your drive base subsystem as a requirement.
+For example, you wouldn't want two automatic paths on your drive base running at the same time, so you would probably add your drive base subsystem as a requirement.

 ### **6.3 Command Methods**

 The command class has many special methods recognized by WPIlib which allows it to affect the robot.
 When a command is invoked it is handled by the `Command Scheduler`, which has its methods and tools to invoke commands.

-It is preferable to keep user methods outside of command classes and inside the subsystems they affect unless these methods require multiple subsystems.
+It is preferable to keep user methods outside command classes and inside the subsystems they affect unless these methods require multiple subsystems.

 #### **6.3.1 Initialize Method**